gvwilson/sensibleadventures/cloudherd/cloudherd.md

 the gap in the wall where an enormous counterbalanced stone door had hung centuries ago.
-The wooden replacement that Stale's current human inhabitants had put up in its place was as solid as they could make it, but still looked like a child's toy next to the Pilot Angels' ancient work.
+The wooden replacement that Stale's current human inhabitants had put up in its place was as solid as they could make it, but still looked like a child's toy next to the Pilots' ancient work.

 Inside, it seemed like the whole village was standing in the cobbled